wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitArchitecture/ExpeditedBuildProcessWalkthrough.md

      - If we believe that the build machine is in the same VPC as our new servers will be check that it is and if it isn't add it to the VPC to be sure
      - Generate the SSL certificate for your webserver and securely copy it to the S3 datastore where it can be obtained by any of our main server machines (webservers basically)

-11. When you begin a build with this buildkit it will expect you to have selected a build chain in the file by setting a value for BUILDCHAINTYPE:
+11. When you begin a build with this buildkit it will expect you to have selected a build chain in the file by setting a value for BUILDCHAINTYPE: <br> <br>

         ${BUILD_HOME}/builddescriptors/buildstylesscp.dat